 The national rail companies of Belgium and Luxembourg are an excellent way to travel as well as modern and efficient.
 The Benelux Tourrail is one such ticket that covers Belgium, Luxembourg, and The Netherlands, which allows five days unlimited rail travel during a one-month period throughout Belgium, Luxembourg, and the Netherlands.
 Driving is a good option outside of the main cities.

 The local currency in all three countries is the Euro.
-One Euro is worth slightly more than one $1 US, butFor up to date currency information, check the Currency Converter.
+One Euro is worth slightly more than one $1 US.
 ATM cash machines are commonplace in all cities and towns.

 These are towards the more expensive countries to visit in Europe.
 Budget for at least 40 euros per day for budget travel staying in hostels, and closer to 100 to 150 euros if you want to eat in proper restaurants and stay in a reasonable hotel.